ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 ### Configuring the SUT manually <a name="configuring-sut-manually" ></a>

-If the SUT is a non-Microsoft implementation of Exchange Server, you will not be able to run the setup configuration script.
+If the SUT is non-Microsoft implementation of Exchange Server, you will not be able to run the setup configuration script.
 The following steps explain what needs to be created or configured on the SUT in order to run the test suites.